Keto Diet Food List

-Following the keto diet makes it possible to burn fat, accelerate weight loss and skyrocket your energy levels; all without restricting calories or eating bland, boring meals.
+Following the keto diet promotes fat-burning, weight loss, and boosted energy levels; all without restricting calories or eating bland, boring meals.
 But to fully reap the benefits of a ketogenic diet, you must know which foods are encouraged on the keto diet food list and which foods to avoid.

 Why Follow a Keto Diet?